 Free hosting (and Free websites) is normally offered as a way of getting you to upgrade to a paid account or using other paid services offered by the provider.
 Your web host has to recover their operating costs somehow, especially if they provide any form of support (you do not want to host your website with a company that offers little to no support – that’s just a disaster waiting to happen!)

 There are many reliable commercial hosting service companies that offer affordable hosting plans to suit all types of budgets, so there is no need to ever consider using a free hosting service.

 Choosing A Web Hosting Service – Useful Tips

-Reliability – Your website needs to be available online to users and visitors 24/7.
-Choose a hosting service that guarantees at least 99% uptime.
+Reliability – Your website needs to remain online to users and visitors all day and all night.
+Choose web hosting that guarantees at least 99% uptime.

 Speed Of Access – As well as being reliable, your web hosting service needs to be fast.

 Data Transfer – This is typically referred to as the amount of traffic or bandwidth your account gets allocated.
 Make sure you know exactly what your data transfer limits are – especially if your hosting plan is advertised as ‘unlimited data transfer.’

 Cost – Not only the cost of hosting, but also how much it will cost you if you go over your data quota.